 Other than traditional gumdrop nougat, there are other additives to make this candy recipe.
 Just be sure that anything added to nougat candy is in smaller pieces to prevent choking and easily chewed.
 I prefer items that show nougat between pieces and complement the spongy texture.

 Additionally, be sure anything you choose can go well in the fridge or get extra hard once cold.

-- Nougats are traditionally a very sweet candy, so do not cut the pieces too big.
-This recipe should have atleast 30 pieces.
+- Nougats are traditionally very sweet candy, so do not cut the pieces too big.
+This recipe should have at least 30 pieces.

-- As noted in the recipe, nougat candy needs time to set before it can be cut.
-This is a made in advance candy to enjoy.
-If you need recipes that can be made the day of, try holiday puppy chow, hot chocolate cocoa bombs, marshmallow fluff or Buckeye Balls.
+- As noted in the recipe, nougat candy needs time to set before cutting it.
+This is a made-in-advance candy to enjoy.
+If you need recipes that can be made the day of, try holiday puppy chow, hot chocolate cocoa bombs, marshmallow fluff, or Buckeye Balls.

 - When cutting, spray the knife with a bit of nonstick cooking spray.

 - Nougat squares are best cut OUT of the pan, so make sure the parchment paper is high enough up the sides of the baking dish that you can grab, lift and remove.

 - Marshmallows, butter, and chocolate need to be melted on a medium-low.
 If you bring too much heat too soon, it can cause the chocolate to seize up.
 All chocolate needs a low and slow option with steady stirring.
 If you walk away from the pan, you risk the burn.
 A double boiler can work well if you are unfamiliar with melting chocolate.

 A nougat candy is similar to fudge but has more sugar content.
 It’s also softer and chewier.
 You’ll find many different types of nougat candies at your local grocery stores.